 What if this amount of daily seafood in not practical?

 Since starting my research for this article, I have unsuccessfully attempted to get a minimum of 1000 mg of fish oil from my diet each day.
 Unlike the study participants, I don’t have someone preparing all my meals.
-An additional challenge is that I just don’t like salmon.
 For salmon lovers, this could be easy!

 Supplementing with fish oil